Soma (drink): Vedic soma

+In the Vedas, soma "is both a plant and a god."

 Avestan haoma

 The finishing of haoma in Zoroastrianism may be glimpsed from the Avesta (particularly in the Hōm Yast, Yasna 9), and Avestan language *hauma also survived as Middle Persian hōm.
 The plant haoma yielded the essential ingredient for the ritual drink, parahaoma.

 In Yasna 9.22, haoma grants "speed and strength to warriors, excellent and righteous sons to those giving birth, spiritual power and knowledge to those who apply themselves to the study of the nasks".
 As the religion's chief cult divinity he came to be perceived as its divine priest.
 In Yasna 9.26, Ahura Mazda is said to have invested him with the sacred girdle, and in Yasna 10.89, to have installed haoma as the "swiftly sacrificing zaotar" (Sanskrit hotar) for himself and the Amesha Spenta.

 Post-Vedic mentions

 Soma has been mentioned in Chapter 9, verse 20 of Bhagavad Gita:

 The Maharishi Mahesh Yogi's Transcendental Meditation-Sidhi Program involves a notion of "soma", said to be based on the Rigveda.